 - Level of Payroll: If your total eligible payroll expenses (excluding compensation in excess of $100,000 per employee per year) decreases by more than 25%, loan forgiveness will be reduced by the same amount.

-- Limited Exception for Workforce Restoration: You will not be penalized for lay-offs and wage reductions that occurred between February 15, 2020 and April 26, 2020, provided that you restored employment levels and wages by December 31, 2020.
+- Limited Exception for Workforce Restoration: You will not be penalized for lay-offs and wage reductions that occurred between February 15, 2020 and April 26, 2020, provided that you restore employment and wages to February 15, 2020 levels by December 31, 2020 (for loans made before the enactment of the Economic Aid Act on December 27, 2020) or by the last day of your covered loan period (for loans made on or after December 27, 2020).

 For borrowers of loans exceeding $50,000, some reductions in workforce will not count against you for the purpose of loan forgiveness.
 Loan forgiveness will not be impacted if: